MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/integration-and-testing.md

 breadcrumb_title: 'Integration and testing'
 weight: 40
 meta_title: "Gift cards - Integration and testing - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 short_description: "Integrating and testing gift cards in your ecommerce platform"
 layout: 'child'
 aliases:
     - /payment-methods/gift-cards/test-gift-cards
 ---

-To process gift card payments via our API, see API Reference – [Gift cards](/api/#gift-card).
+To process gift card payments via our API, see API reference – [Gift cards](/api/#gift-card).

 For support, email the Integration Team at <integration@multisafepay.com>